Population should seek quick medical care after suspected dengue, says CRM-PI

 Anyone who feels the symptoms of the disease should immediately seek a health unit, to prevent the situation from getting worse.

 “The disease is considered serious, especially if it is not treated in time.
-The most common symptoms are: pain in the joints, body, head, nausea, fever above 39ºC and red spots on the body.
-The health agencies of the State and the capital Teresina warn that when experiencing symptoms of dengue or chikungunya, people should immediately seek medical attention.
-With proper treatment, the disease can be prevented from worsening.
+The most common symptoms are: pain in the joints, in the body, in the head, nausea, fever above 39C and red spots on the body. capital Teresina warn that when experiencing symptoms of dengue or chikungunya, people should seek medical attention immediately.
+With proper treatment, the disease can be prevented from worsening”, pointed out the agency.